 QR codes have the ability to pack a large amount of data in a small space (holding up to 7,089 characters in comparison to 30 numbers in a traditional 1D barcode).
 2D barcodes accommodate a variety of data beyond numbers including text, contact details and hyperlinks to campaign-specific website landing pages.
 Although these codes require a high level of precision – the slightest incorrect drop placement can significantly affect the readability of an item.

+IV.
 Thou shall consider substrates when selecting suitable coding ink

 When selecting an ink colour to code your product, substrates need to be taken into consideration, as a black code might not be clear on some surfaces.
 Printing legible codes onto certain bottles can prove to be a challenging task.
 Domino’s high-reliability alkali-washable yellow ink rectifies this issue, becoming a popular ink choice in the beverage sector.
 Dominos 2YL855i ink provides opaque yellow codes with excellent contrast on dark coloured bottles.